 We’re excited and inspired too.

-There’s a lot of awesome new stuff here that you can start using right away to help others eat, move, and live better.
+It’s packed full of awesome stuff that you can start using right away to help others eat, move, and live better©.
 So make sure you stock up on reading glasses, coffee, and highlighters.
-This new certification is a hefty learning experience.
+This is a hefty learning experience.

 For now, onto the coaching techniques…